Hamden Hall Country Day School: Sports

-All students are required to participate in the athletic program.

-Lower school students are involved in intramural teams and/or general physical education activities.

-In the middle school, all students participate in either interscholastic or non-competitive athletic teams or activities, with the majority choosing the former.
-Athletics in the middle school are managed on a trimester system with all students participating in athletics all three terms.

-In the upper school, the trimester system is again used.
-Upper school students must participate in only two trimesters per year of school, with mandatory participation in the fall trimester.
-All freshmen must participate in at least one team sport, the idea behind this being that participating in team sports in the first year of school will help build class unity for the remaining years.

-In the middle and upper schools, interscholastic varsity teams are formed in football, soccer, wrestling, basketball, baseball, lacrosse, and tennis for boys; and field hockey, soccer, basketball, lacrosse, hockey, tennis, softball, and volleyball for girls.
-Cross-country, golf, and swimming squads are coeducational.
-Non-competitive athletics include weightlifting, yoga, Pilates, and Outdoors Club.
-Some students participate in independent athletics for credit, which have ranged from martial arts to dancing.

 Most Hamden Hall athletic teams compete under the umbrella of the New England Preparatory School Athletic Council, with some competing in specific leagues such as the Fairchester League.

 Hamden Hall maintains two off-campus athletic facilities: a small, soccer-sized field directly adjacent to the main campus, and the 30 acre Skiff Street Athletic Complex 1.5 mi from campus.
-The latter contains some of the most highly regarded playing surfaces in the state, with fields and facilities for football, baseball, softball, soccer, lacrosse, field hockey, tennis, and cross country.
+The latter contains fields and facilities for football, baseball, softball, soccer, lacrosse, field hockey, tennis, and cross country.
 The Hadelman Family Multipurpose Stadium, featuring a synthetic field, was dedicated in 2012.
 Also at this complex exists the Beckerman Athletic Center, dedicated in 2010.
 It is a US$12.5 million, 65000 sqft state-of-the art athletic building featuring 3 collegiate-length basketball courts (one wood, two composite), a 6 lane by 25-yard swimming pool, a large fitness center, conference rooms, and more.
 It has seating for up to 800 spectators.